-When you have nephrotic syndrome, your kidneys may let a protein called albumin escape through your kidneys’ filters into your urine.
+When you have nephrotic syndrome, an important protein called albumin leaks into your urine instead of getting filtered by the kidneys as it should.
 Albumin helps your body get rid of extra fluid.
 When you do not have enough albumin in your blood, fluid can build up in your body, causing swelling in your legs, feet and ankles.
-You can also start to have other problems, such as blood clots and infections.
+You can also have other problems such as blood clots and infections.

-With nephrotic syndrome, your body may not get rid of cholesterol in the right way, allowing it to build up in your blood.
-When you have too much cholesterol in your blood, it can stick together and form clumps inside your veins and arteries.
-This makes it harder for your heart to pump your blood, and can cause a heart attack or a stroke.
+With nephrotic syndrome, cholesterol also builds up in your blood.
+When you have too much cholesterol in your blood, clumps form inside your veins and arteries, which can cause a heart attack or a stroke.